-The complainant is to fill out the Informal Incident Report form on BAHA's website.
-This will ask the Complainant to identify the conduct complained of, including the date, the time, the place, and any other information that would assist BAHA in understanding the complaint.
-The Incident Report Form is reviewed by the Case Manager, who on her/his own, will address the matter in writing to the party complained about.
+The complainant is to follow the Team Resoulation Process first and should that fail, then the team Parent Liaison will file an Incident Report form to the appropriate level director.
+The Incident Report Form is reviewed by the level director, who on her/his own, will address the matter in writing to the party complained about.
 The Complainant will not receive a copy of this letter; however, it will remain on the accused file.